Hazelyn1/BLASTN/README.md

 # BLASTN
 This script parses through a BLASTN output file and prints the query ID, query length, alignment number, accession number, length, and scores of the first 10 alignments.

-The user needs to provide the output file in .txt format.
+The BLASTN output file to be parsed through must be in .txt format.